CallumBeaney/chinese-character-chainer/README.md

 # Dictionary information

 I hand-rolled these dictionary files out of a want to not rely on *any* internet connectivity with the exception of the first-time opening, where the Google ML Kit language models must be quickly downloaded.

+Due to the vastness of their size and technical debt incurred by e.g. the ways that researchers broke characters down into radicals using unicode characters (e.g. 拆 => 扌 手 斥	才), very occasionally characters that should match will not, and characters that one wouldn't intuit to be matchable will be able to be matched.
+This will be cleared up through regular bugfixing by myself as I use these dictionaries.

-JAPANESE DICTIONARY STRUCTURE:
+### JAPANESE DICTIONARY STRUCTURE:
 The dictionary follows basic JSON form but is adapted to a Dart object (Map<String, Map<String, nullable String>>).

  - EDRDG's [KANJIDIC](http://www.edrdg.org/wiki/index.php/KANJIDIC_Project).